-The University of Oxford’s online Postgraduate Certificate in Nanotechnology is a quality online course aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanotechnology, technological advances and the applications enabled by nanotechnology.
-There are opportunities to access cutting-edge research and up to date practice in a wide range of nanotechnology topics.
+The University of Oxford’s online Postgraduate Certificate in Nanotechnology is an online course aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanotechnology, technological advances and the applications enabled by nanotechnology.
+There are opportunities to access cutting-edge research and current practice in a wide range of nanotechnology topics.

-Nanotechnology is the production and application of devices and systems at the nanometer scale, which is of the order of one billionth of a meter.
+Nanotechnology is the production and application of devices and systems at the nanometre scale, which is of the order of one billionth of a meter.
 Developments in this area of technology are now coming to fruition, and increasingly impacting our daily lives.
-However it is recognised that there is a need for more people to understand the basics about this technology.
+However, it is recognised that there is a need for more people to understand the basics about this technology.